 Climate scientists predict that, as climate change worsens, there will be an increase in the occurrence of erratic weather patterns that cause disruptions to supply.
 Suppliers in regions affected by floods and bushfires have been significantly affected in the past and this has, in some cases, reduced supply to zero.
-For example, as a result of the extreme bushfires at the start of 2020, many businesses were completely destroyed and unable to supply any goods or services to the market.
-Similarly, the response by governments to the coronavirus pandemic led to a significant disruption to supply.
-An extensive number of businesses were unable to legally supply their goods or services due to the lockdown conditions.
-For example, the supply of haircuts, gym services, lawn mowing services and restaurant meals effectively disappeared.
+For example, as a result of the extreme bushfires and floods over recent years, many businesses were completely destroyed and unable to supply any goods or services to the market.
+For example, the floods in eastern Australia over 2022 completely destroyed a number of fruit and vegetable crops in Queensland and NSW, causing farmers' costs to rise and prices to increase significantly.